Adopted by President’s Cabinet 12/11/15; 2/2/23

 Students that violate this policy will be referred for disciplinary action as follows:

-- Students that test positive for illegal drugs will be referred to the Director of Student Conduct and may face sanctions as provided in the Code of Conduct.
+- Students that test positive for illegal drugs will be referred to the Associate Vice President of Student Conduct and Title IX and may face sanctions as provided in the Code of Conduct.
 Students may also face disciplinary action as provided in the Student Athlete Handbook Code of Conduct; and

 - Students that test positive for prohibited substances as defined in this policy that are not illegal will be referred to the Head Coach for disciplinary action as provided in the Student Athlete Handbook Code of Conduct.